 - Live-action gaming is only acceptable in the designated LARP areas and as part of scheduled events.
 No live games involving running on or around the premises and/or brandishing weapons, such as Laser Tag, are authorized, unless they are sanctioned events conducted under supervision.

-- Children are welcome at Dragonflight, provided they are under reasonable supervision; under no circumstances should you assume that a game host is there to baby-sit your children.
-It is at the Game Master’s discretion whether or not children are allowed to play at their table(s).
+- Children are welcome at Dragonflight, provided they are under reasonable supervision; under no circumstances should you assume that a game host is there to babysit your children.
+It is at the game host’s discretion whether or not children are allowed to play at their table(s).
 Any game age restrictions are listed in the program.
 Know where your children are, and make sure they know where you are.
 Set a specific time and place to meet whenever you and your children are going to be in different places for even a few minutes.
 Have a code phrase/action in place with your child in the event you need to send someone else to retrieve them from another part of the convention on your behalf.
 Ultimate responsibility for your children’s safety lies with you; Dragonflight and the Hilton Hotel will do the best we can to support you in that goal.
 Should a crisis arise, contact our staff or the hotel at once.

 - We are guests of the Hilton Hotel and are expected to behave as such.
 You are responsible for what you do and have to pay for what you damage, and may face civil or criminal charges.
 The definition of unauthorized activities is subject to the discretion of the Convention Director, members of the Dragonflight Board of Directors, Officers of the Dragonflight Corporation, and the Hilton Hotel staff.
 These people have the authority to arrange the removal of anyone who engages in unauthorized activities.
 The convention staff has posted a Code of Conduct at the registration desk, and all attendees are expected to follow the Code or risk removal from the convention.

 Photo copyright Edmund Metheny 2015, used with permission.